 - Seaside Momochi: Coastal area along Hataka Bay.
 Futuristic buildings, parks, shops, and restaurants.

 - Fukuoka Tower: with a height of 234 meters, this tower allows you to see Fukuoka from above.
 It is located in the Seaside Momochi area.
 I recommend going just before sunset to also enjoy the night views of the city.
+You can book your ticket here.

 - Uminonakamichi Seaside Park: huge park where you can enjoy different types of flowers.
 It also has around 2000 cherry blossom trees and bicycles for exploring it more comfortably.